-Almost everyone writes emails for work and many companies encourage employees to use social media as part of brand awareness.
+Almost everyone writes emails for work these days and many companies encourage employees to use social media as part of brand awareness.

-But are staff members doing a good enough job when a badly-written email, tweet or other corporate missive can risk turning away potential business?
+But given they are not professional copywriters, are staff members doing a good enough job when a badly-written email, tweet or other corporate missive can risk turning away potential business?

 Righting writing wrongs